Mathématique: Intergalactic Gate Bridge

 “Yeah,” he says.

 He’d started the night wanting her.
 Not wanting her sexually, but wanting her the way a scared kid wants a flashlight.
 Or a parent that was worth a damn.
-He’d wanted her to tell him that everything would be all right.
+He’d wanted her to tell him everything would be all right.
 That she can help him help John.
-That she’ll always be here, on this side of their Gate Bridge, holding the far bank.
+That she’ll always be here, on this side of their Gate Bridge, holding the near bank.

 “What happened,” Carter asks, with plasma-torch insight, “that you felt it necessary to tell John Sheppard how to access our Gate Bridge?”